biicode/docs/arduino/gettingstarted.rst

 Getting started
 ===============

-This example shows how to install biicode, code an Arduino non blocking blink ith the blick library and upload it yo your Arduino.
-You don't need to install any blinck library, biicode will download and configure it automatically for you, , |fenix_blink_biicode_link|
+This example shows how to install biicode, code an Arduino non blocking blink ith the blick library and upload it to your Arduino.
+You don't need to install any blinck library, biicode will download and configure it automatically for you, |fenix_blink_biicode_link|

 .. |fenix_blink_biicode_link| raw:: html